glauciabierwagen/first-assignment/README.md

 # first-assignment
- First Assignemnt JavaScript
+FIRST ASSIGNMENT JAVASCRIPT

 In this assignment you will make a small program that will simulate a bank account and atm (a cash machine).
 You will get some guidance that will help you solve this assignment.

 In this assignment you will have to use: